What to Know About Modular Homes

 Modular Homes Have Less Customization

-Modular homes can be built in various configurations, but because of how they are manufactured, it is not as easy to customize them as it is to customize a stick-built home.
+Modular homes can be built in various configurations, but it is not as easy to customize them as it is to customize a stick-built home because of how they are manufactured.

 The builders of your stick-built home, if you wanted them to, could build you practically anything you wanted – a living room with lofts, a tower off of your master bedroom, or a circular floor plan.
 Modular homes are not quite so flexible.